Antidepressants raise the risk of an early death by 33%, controversial study finds

 By Ben Spencer Medical Correspondent For The Daily Mail, Thursday, Sep 14th 2017

-Taking antidepressants could increase the risk of an early death, a major study suggests.
+Taking antidepressants for depression could increase the risk of an early death, a major study suggests.

 Experts found depressed people without heart disease were 33 per cent more likely to die over any set period, for any reason, if they took antidepressants compared to those who did not.